MPES: Project Management in the Health Sector

 PAM1S2ST – 3- to 5-month internship

-Number of ECTS credits = 10 – TU supervisor TU Béatrice BAÑULS
+Number of ECTS credits = 10 – TU Coordinator TU Béatrice BAÑULS

-Have completed at least one internship during your bachelor'sTU
+Have completed at least one internship during the Bachelor’s program

 Content and Objectives ofTU

-2 hours CM: preparation and instructions for finding and completing an internship
+2-hour lecture: preparation and guidelines for finding and completing an internship

-3 to 5 months full-time in a public or private company.
+3 to 5 months of full-time work experience at a public or private company.

-Apply the knowledge acquired during the training program
+Apply the knowledge gained during the training program

-Carry out a concrete professional project in the context of your activities
+Carry out a concrete professional project within the context of the company’s operations

 Teaching methods:

-Written report, Oral exam, Assessment by the internship supervisor
+Written report, Oral exam, Evaluation by the internship supervisor

-Essential prerequisites:Bachelor's degree, solid foundation in chemistry, biology, health
+Essential requirements:Bachelor’s degree, strong foundation in chemistry, biology, and health sciences

 Content and Objectives ofTU

-Health, Safety, and Environment in the Workplace: 4 hours of lectures, 25 hours of tutorials
+Occupational Health, Safety, and Environment: 4 hours of lectures, 25 hours of tutorials

-• TD: Conducting an Initial Environmental Review of a company: Analysis of non-compliance issues, preventive actions, corrective actions.
+• TD: Conducting an Initial Environmental Review of a company: Analysis of non-conformities, preventive actions, and corrective actions.

-Contamination, monitoring, impact: 6 p.m. lecture, 3 hours lab work
+Contamination, monitoring, impact: 18 hours of lectures, 3 hours of lab work

 • Water monitoring and quality, wastewater treatment systems

-• Practical work: Learning noise measurement methods using different sound level meters
+• Practical Training: Learning noise measurement methods using various sound level meters

 Teaching methods:

-• Students will be able to identify and assess situations that pose a risk to individuals at work and to their environment, implement methods for analyzing, controlling, preventing, and responding to natural or technological risks, and serve as advisors, facilitators, and trainers in safety and environmental matters.
-For greater educational benefit, students practice the practical implementation of the methodologies presented in risk analysis workshops and standard documents with professionals.
+• Students will be able to identify and assess situations that pose a risk to individuals in the workplace and to their environment; implement methods for analyzing, controlling, preventing, and responding to natural or technological risks; and serve as advisors, facilitators, and trainers in safety and environmental matters.
+To enhance the educational experience, students practice the practical application of the methodologies presented through risk analysis workshops and the use of sample documents with professionals.

-Assessment methods: Lectures: 22 hours – Tutorials: 25 hours – Practical work: 3 hours
+Assessment criteria: Lectures: 22 hours – Tutorials: 25 hours – Lab sessions: 3 hours

 Assessment methods:

-TU – Biological and analytical methods applicable in the environment
+TU – Biological and Analytical Methods Applicable to the Environment

-Essential prerequisite:Bachelor's degree– Solid foundation in chemistry and biology
+Essential requirements:Bachelor’s degree– Strong foundation in chemistry and biology

 Content and Objectives ofTU

-Chemical Methods 6 hours of lectures, 8 hours of tutorials, 6 hours of practicals
+Chemical Methods: 6 hours of lectures, 8 hours of tutorials, 6 hours of lab work

 • Sampling techniques

-• Sample processing methods applied to water and soil matrices
+• Sample preparation methods applied to water and soil matrices

 • Instrumental and volumetric analysis techniques

-• TP: Quantification of trace amounts of emerging contaminants in water: sample preparation (concentration and purification of the sample on a solid support (SPE)), analysis by gas chromatography coupled with mass spectrometry (GC-MS/MS), and data processing.
+• Practical Work: Quantification of trace levels of emerging contaminants in water: sample preparation (concentration and solid-phase extraction (SPE)), analysis by gas chromatography coupled with mass spectrometry (GC-MS/MS), and data processing.

-Biochemical Methods 4 hours of lectures, 8 hours of practical work
+Biochemical Methods: 4 hours of lectures, 8 hours of lab work

-Presentation of bioassays applied to environmental monitoring (in vitro studies, biomarkers of exposure and effects)
+Introduction to Bioassays Applied to Environmental Monitoring (in vitro studies, biomarkers of exposure and effects)

-Microbiological methods 8 hours of lectures, 10 hours of practical work
+Microbiological Methods: 8 hours of lectures, 10 hours of lab work

-• Nomenclature and classification of bacteria and the main groups of eukaryotic protists
+• Nomenclature and Classification of Bacteria and the Major Groups of Eukaryotic Protists

 Teaching methods:

-This course introduces students to chemical and biological analysis techniques applicable to different environmental compartments.
-This field of intervention contributes in particular to environmental monitoring and the administrative and technical control of hygiene rules, the consideration of health objectives in policies, and the control of chronic or accidental disturbances to living environments.
+This course introduces students to chemical and biological analysis techniques applicable to various environmental compartments.
+This field of study contributes, in particular, to environmental monitoring and the administrative and technical enforcement of hygiene regulations, to the integration of health objectives into policy, and to the management of chronic or accidental disturbances in living environments.

-The chemical, biological, and microbiological analysis presented in this course has a specific objective: to assess the health and ecotoxicological risks of chemical substances.
-These lessons are supplemented by practical work involving the handling and analysis of environmental samples.
+The chemical, biological, and microbiological analysis covered in this course has a specific objective: to assess the health and ecotoxicological risks of chemical substances.
+These lectures are supplemented by laboratory work involving the handling and analysis of environmental samples.

-Assessment methods: Written exam (microbiology – chemistry) – Continuous assessment (microbiology – chemistry – biochemistry), and bonus points for the prerequisite ecotoxicology module.
+Assessment methods: Written exam (microbiology – chemistry) – Continuous assessment (microbiology – chemistry – biochemistry), and bonus points from the prerequisite ecotoxicology module

 TU – PROJECT